Culture of Bulgaria: Media

 Bulgaria's media are generally deemed unbiased, although the state still dominates the field through the Bulgarian National Television (BNT), the Bulgarian National Radio (BNR), and the Bulgarian Telegraph Agency.
 Bulgarian media have a record of unbiased reporting, although they are deemed potentially at risk of political influence due to the lack of legislation to protect them.
 The written media have no legal restrictions and newspaper publishing is entirely liberal.
 The extensive freedom of the press means that no exact number of publications can be established, although some research put an estimate of around 900 print media outlets for 2006.
 The largest-circulation daily newspapers include Dneven Trud and 24 Chasa.

 Non-printed media sources, such as television and radio, are overseen by the Council for Electronic Media (CEM), an independent body with the authority to issue broadcasting licenses.
 Apart from a state-operated national television channel, radio station and the Bulgarian News Agency, a large number of private television and radio stations exist.
 However, most Bulgarian media experience a number of negative trends, such as general degradation of media products, self-censorship and economic or political pressure.
 Slavi's Show and Gospodari Na Efira are among the most popular TV programs, both having more than 1,000,000 views per show.

+The Bulgarian National Television also produces cultural programmes such as Art Detective, created and presented by Simona Krasteva.

 Internet media are growing in popularity due to the wide range of available opinions and viewpoints, lack of censorship and diverse content.

 Religion

 Bulgaria is officially a secular nation and the Constitution guarantees the free exercise of religion but designates Orthodoxy as a "traditional" religion.
-In the 2001 census, 82.6% Bulgarians declared themselves Orthodox Christians, 12.2% Muslim, 1.2% other Christian denominations, 4% other religions (Buddhism, Taoism, Hinduism, Judaism) and zero percent atheists.
 Most citizens of Bulgaria have associations — at least nominally — with the Bulgarian Orthodox Church.
 Founded in 870 AD under the Patriarchate of Constantinople (from which it obtained its first primate, its clergy and theological texts), the Bulgarian Orthodox Church had autocephalous status since 927 AD.
 The Church became subordinate within the Patriarchate of Constantinople, twice during the periods of Byzantine (1018 – 1185) and Ottoman (1396 – 1878) domination.
 It was re-established first in 1870 in the form of the Bulgarian Exarchate, and then in the 1950s as the Bulgarian Patriarchate.